Mastering G Suite and Chromebook printing, the Dallastown way

 “We can finally see what our true student printing looks like.
 And what we’ve discovered is that students haven’t been the problem all these years – the staff actually do the bulk of the printing.”

 For John, it’s a useful and encouraging insight into both what they need to tighten up, and what they’re doing well.

 “It’s a credit to the students and teachers for going more paperless – and something we can finally report on since we integrated Mobility Print.”

 Today, John’s happy to report that everything’s working well – and even happier to recommend PaperCut.

-“If you’re not using PaperCut and you have Chromebooks in your district, get it just for an easier way of doing it, if for nothing else.”
+“If you’re not using PaperCut and you have Chromebooks in your district, get it for an easier way of doing things, if for nothing else.”

 But seeing students excited about smarter tech and the possibilities that come with it is what really puts a smile on his face.